sentinel-energy/friendly_data/doc/tutorial/registry-intro.rst

-   Schematic representation of a data package, composed of multiple datasets, where metadata for various columns are taken from the registry.  *Note*: the last column in the last dataset is not present in the registry, denoting that there is flexibility to deviate from the registry when necessary.
+   Schematic representation of a data package, composed of multiple datasets, where metadata for various columns are taken from the registry.  *Note*: the last column in the last dataset is not present in the registry, denoting that it is possible to add columns not present in the registry.

-While a table (dataset/data resource) in a data package can have any number of columns of either kind, it is often helpful during analysis to designate an index.
-Friendly data implements this by having an external registry that records all columns that are generally useful in the context of SENTINEL models, and categorising these columns as one or the other.
-These could be something like ``capacity_factor`` or energy storage capacity costs (``cost_storage_cap``), or coordinates of a site or location (``loc_coordinates``), or something much more generic like ``timestep`` indicating the timesteps of a demand profile.
+While a table (dataset/data resource) in a data package can have any number of columns, it is often helpful during analysis to designate an index.
+Friendly data implements this by having an external registry that records all columns that are generally useful in the context of energy models, and categorising these columns.
+Some example columns could be ``capacity_factor`` or energy storage capacity (``storage_capacity``), or coordinates of a site or location, or something much more generic like ``timestep`` indicating the timesteps of a demand profile.
 Among the aforementioned columns, ``timestep`` is the only index-column.

 .. figure:: _static/images/registry-flow-update.png
    :width: 90%